What is this service?

 At what stage in my research should I contact MICHR about this service?

 Clinical health professionals should consider applying to the PORT program when they have a desire to learn research.
-Applications are due annually in February and those interested in the program should have a formulated research question.
+Applications are now being accepted and are due February 22, 2018.
+Application instructions are available here.
+Those interested in the program should have a formulated research question.

 How much does this service cost?